romero-c-raul/Contact-List-175/README.md

 - # 3.
 Edit group name
+  - ## Requirements
+      - Add an option on group page to edit page name

+  - ## Implementation
+      - Add a link on the group page "Edit Group"
+      - Render a new page with a text box with label "please enter new group name"
+      - If name is valid, redirect to current group page
+      - If name is not valid, re-render page with message "Name is not valid"

 - # 4.
 Delete group
 - # 5.
 Edit contact info
 - # 6.
 Delete contact